stella-yc/spiderdayblog-2020/posts/spider-science-in-your-podcast-feed.md

 ---
-title: Spider Science in Your Podcast Feed
+title: Spider science in your feed
 date: 2021-03-11T20:07:37.014Z
 image: /static/img/20190220-dsc_2503-2.jpg
-summary: It's only March, and somehow I've been lucky enough to guest on four different shows!
+summary: It's only March, and somehow I've been lucky enough to guest on four different podcasts!
 tags:
   - Jumping Spiders
   - Podcast